 We discuss this in much more depth (and with a good deal more high-concept talk) in our session on Change Advisory Boards.
 Essentially, Microsoft Teams and SharePoint give you the tools you’d need to collaborate much more effectively on process changes — a vital concept that precious few organizations pay any attention to.
 With a traditional file server, this sort of collaboration would be unwieldy.
 But now, suddenly, it’s within your reach…and worth your consideration.

 We hope this article has been helpful as you consider your file server options!
-If you’re thinking more about making a migration or want to discuss your current setup and get some insights and feedback, we’d love to hear from you.
+SharePoint is absolutely essential to making full use of your Microsoft 365 environment, so if you’re thinking more about making a migration or want to discuss your current setup and get some insights and feedback, check out our Microsoft 365 consulting services.
 Please let us know your thoughts, and stay tuned for more sessions to help you review or streamline your work.
-And if you’re looking for someone who can Make IT Easy, you know where to find us.